If you have any questions about any of these recipes… please feel free to contact me: BlenderLadyBlog@gmail.com

-A Vegetable Bullion Cube from a health food store that is MSG – free (I use Rapunzel Brand)
+A Vegetable Boullion Cube (I use Rapunzel Brand)

-*a 1 inch cube of cheese (I like Sharp Cheddar, but some like Monterey Jack – choose what you like best!)
+A 1 inch cube of cheese (I like Sharp Cheddar, but some like Monterey Jack – choose what you like best!)
 For a great tasting, non-dairy alternative to cheese, use 1/4 of an Avocado – adds an EXCELLENT Texture to the soup!

 Blend on high until the temperature goes back up (the room temperature or cold vegetables will cool off the hot water).
 Also don’t go from “off” to “high speed” all at once… start on variable speed low, turn the dial up to high, then flip the switch to high.
 I don’t blend too long because I don’t want to cook the vegetables any more than I have to, however, you can blend as long as you like to get the soup to the temperature you want.
 Feel the container – you can tell when the container is getting nice and hot!